Toyota Ecopark Hydrogen Demonstration

-- on-site 87kilowatt (kW) solar PV (in conjunction with an existing 500kW PV array and with grid back-up in case required) would feed an (250kW) electrolyser which will produce at least 60 kilograms (kg) of hydrogen per day (electrolyser capacity is at 80 kg per day).
-Excess solar power not used in the electrolysis process can be stored in batteries and used to supply (renewable) electricity to the Altona facilities.
+- on-site 87kilowatt (kW) solar PV (in conjunction with an existing 500kW PV array and with grid back-up in case required) would feed an (250kW) electrolyser which can produce up to 60 kilograms (kg) of hydrogen per day.
+Excess solar power not used in the electrolysis process can be stored in the 130kwh batteries and used to supply (renewable) electricity to the Altona facilities.

 - the produced (renewable) hydrogen will be used to (a) supply electricity through the use of a fuel cell to the Altona facilities, and (b) through a hydrogen refuelling station, fuel hydrogen powered vehicles such as in the use of fuel cell forklifts at the Altona site warehouse or Fuel Cell Electric Vehicles (FCEV).

 - Construction of a Hydrogen Experience Centre to promote hydrogen innovation and education.

 A graphical representation of the solar PV/battery and renewable hydrogen end-to-end process is included in the attached presentation by Toyota Australia.